 3 Quick Things About Writing a Book

-In case you didn't know, I recently wrote, and published, a book.
-And, since I did that, here are three quick things about writing a book:
+I recently wrote, and published, a book.
+And since, you know, I did that, here are three quick things about writing a book:

 1. Writing a book is all-consuming.